 It has a nice FREE plan and SSL that goes along with it.

-It also easily connects with W3 Total Cache, that I have mentioned earlier.
+It also easily connects with W3 Total Cache, which I have mentioned earlier.

 These plugins usually bring additional seconds to the webpage load speed.

 In order to minimize their impact on the performance, I suggest you using the fastest of them!